o-l-a/pay-me-back/README.md

 5. In the record details screen, you can add payments by clicking the floating action button.
 6. Enter the title, amount, and date of the payment, and select the person who made the payment.
 7. The app will automatically update the balance between you and the selected person based on the new payment.
+8. In the Home screen you can sort records by person's name, modification time or balance, descending or ascending.

 ## Libraries Used

 - Jetpack Compose: Modern Android UI toolkit for building native UIs.
 - Hilt: Dependency injection library for Android.
 - Room: SQLite database library for offline data storage.
+- DataStore: Android Jetpack library for asynchronous key-value pairs data storage.